 Hunt Guidelines and Hunt Recommendations Process

-First of six “open houses” scheduled for Thursday, March 30
+First of six “open houses” set for Wed., July 26

 The department annually makes recommendations to the Arizona Game and Fish Commission regarding the management of game species, which establish the seasons, dates, bag limits, open areas and permit-tag allocations based on the framework of the hunt guidelines set by the commission every two years.

 The open houses will be conducted at the following Game and Fish regional offices:

 - Wed., July 26: 3-5 p.m., Tucson, 555 N. Greasewood Road

 - Thurs., July 27: 4-6:30 p.m., Mesa, 7200 E. University Drive

 - Mon., July 31: 3-5 p.m., Pinetop, 2878 E. White Mountain Blvd

 - Mon., July 31: 3-5 p.m., Yuma, 9140 E. 28th St

 - Tues., Aug.
 1: 5:30-7:30 p.m., Flagstaff, 3500 S. Lake Mary Road